-F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85
+F.W. de Klerk, South Africa’s last apartheid president and Nobel Peace Prize laureate, dies at 85

 Dismantling apartheid

-After releasing Mandela, Mr. de Klerk’s government began repealing many of the apartheid laws, but he remained strongly opposed to a “winner takes all” system of majority rule.
+After Mandela was released, Mr. de Klerk’s government began repealing many apartheid laws, but he remained strongly opposed to a “winner takes all” system of majority rule.
 “Don’t expect me to negotiate myself out of power,” he told Western diplomats.
 Yet he proceeded to do just that.

 After 18 months of talks about talks, the two sides launched the Convention for a Democratic South Africa outside Johannesburg in December 1991.
 They signed a Record of Understanding in September 1992, which broke the deadlock over how to go about drafting a new constitution.